PDF

 A registrant who was a Field Engineer with the Ministry of Forests, responsible for awarding engineering contracts, was found to have set up a company in his wife’s name, bid on Ministry jobs, and done work on Ministry time.
 The registrant was suspended for a period of 14 months.

-5.2.3 Lack of respect or caring
+5.2.3 Lack of respect, compassion or integrity

-A registrant with concerns about the structural integrity of a bridge wrote emails stating that the responsible bridge engineer was incompetent.
-The registrant was suspended until such time as they were willing to provide an apology for the conduct.
-The registrant’s licence was later revoked for failure to pay dues.
+i.
+A registrant who had concerns about the structural integrity of a bridge wrote emails stating that the responsible bridge engineer was incompetent.
+This statement was unfounded and lacked evidence.
+For these reasons, the registrant was suspended until such time as they were willing to provide an apology for the conduct.

-A registrant was found to have discriminated against a female graduate engineer, having used derogatory terms to address her and making statement such as “You can dance on tables for me, but you will never work for me.”
+ii.
+A registrant was found to have discriminated against a woman graduate engineer, having used derogatory terms to address her and making statements such as “You can dance on tables for me, but you will never work for me.”
 The registrant was found guilty of professional misconduct in that his actions were “disgraceful, dishonourable and unprofessional”.
 The registrant’s licence was suspended for twelve months, and was not to be reinstated until he took a course related to gender sensitivity, and paid for the costs of the Discipline hearing.

-A registrant was found guilty of unprofessional conduct for having repeatedly yelled at a female colleague, despite written communication from the colleague indicating that the behaviour upset her and was contributing to health problems.
+iii.
+A registrant was found guilty of unprofessional conduct for having repeatedly yelled at a woman colleague, despite written communication from the colleague indicating that the behaviour upset her and was contributing to health problems.
 The colleague eventually quit as a result of the abusive behaviour.
 A Discipline panel concluded that this behaviour was “sufficiently extreme so as to reflect badly on the Member and on the profession” and therefore constituted unprofessional conduct.
 In response to this charge, and to four other charges brought at the same time, related to inflated and inconsistent billing and improper and wrongful filling of liens, the registrant was found to have acted dishonourably, disgracefully and to have shown a lack of integrity.
 In order to protect the public, preserve the integrity of the profession, deter others from engaging in similar disreputable business practices and renounce the conduct, the registrant was fined $5,000 and his licence was suspended for a period of 8 months.

-5.2.4 Criminal convictions
+5.2.5 Criminal convictions

 Information was received by a regulator that a registrant had been charged and convicted of possession of child pornography.
 An investigation was initiated by the regulator.
 The registrant signed a “resignation agreement” with the Investigation Committee, resigning his registration and agreeing not to apply for reinstatement for at least seven years.
 It was stated that if the registrant were to apply for reinstatement, he would have to satisfy Council that he was of good character and good repute and that his conviction did not render him unsuitable before he could be reinstated.